jhpyle/docassemble/_docs/config.md

 ## <a name="ocr languages"></a>OCR language settings

-The [`ocr_file()`] function uses the [Tesseract] OCR application to extract text from PDF files.
+The [`ocr_file()`] function uses the [Tesseract]<span></span>
+[optical character recognition] (OCR) application to extract text from image files and PDF files.
 One of the options for the OCR process is the language being recognized.
-The abbreviations for language that [Tesseract] uses are different from those that **docassemble** uses ([ISO-639-1] codes).
-The `ocr languages` directive maps between [ISO-639-1] codes and the abbreviations that [Tesseract] uses.
-The default values are:
+The codes for language that [Tesseract] uses are different from those that **docassemble** uses.
+In most cases, the code that [Tesseract] uses is the [ISO-639-3] code that corresponds to the [ISO-639-1] code that **docassemble** uses, and **docassemble** can make this conversion automatically.
+However, in some cases this does not work, so there is an override, which is controlled by the `ocr languages` directive.
+The default value maps Chinese to Traditional Chinese:

 {% highlight yaml %}
 ocr languages:
-  en: eng
-  es: spa
+  zh: chi-tra
 {% endhighlight %}

+If all of the Chinese documents that you want to OCR are written in Simplified Chinese, and all the Uzbek documents are written in Cyrillic, you could set the following:

+{% highlight yaml %}
+ocr languages:
+  zh: chi-sim
+  uz: uzb-cyrl
+{% endhighlight %}

+For more information, see the documentation of the [`ocr_file()`] function.

 ## <a name="aws"></a>Amazon Web Services directives